First we can register a Cleaning Company for you, then we can register you at the NCCA to help you win tenders (optional).

 Essentially a Tax Clearance Certificate is proof, issued by SARS, that you have no outstanding debt with SARS.
 That means you are “clear” which makes you a better partner to work with for other companies or organisations.

 In part 2 we show you what specialised documentation you need if you want to apply for Tenders, Contracts and RFQs in the Cleaning Industry.
-These documents relate either to Tender compliance of the Cleaning Industry specifically.
+These documents relate to Tender compliance of the Cleaning Industry specifically.
+Most Cleaning Tender applications will require you to have this list of documents and in the rare chance that they don’t, these documents will set you apart from your competitors.
 We can assist you with all these documents.

 As soon as you’ve been trading as a Cleaning Company for more than 6 months, you’re eligible to register with the National Contract Cleaners Association (NCCA).